r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - Using R-devel not R 4.[12].x
 - timezone is Europe/London not Pacific/Auckland
 - OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11 and Xcode/CLT 12).
 - Later C/C++ compilers, different flags.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 17 -- I believe the CRAN checks use a patched (by Zulu) Java 11.
-  OpenMPI is installed for Rmpi and pbdMPI cargo is installed for rust-using packages such as baseflow, caviarpd, gifski, salso and ymd.
+    OpenMPI is installed for Rmpi, bigGP and pbdMPI
 - 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.